NaasCraft/BOWtutorial/README.md

 + __Part 1 : Preprocessing__
     + Run : `python main.py -v -p -pp`

-        + "-v" argument will make the program output messages in the console
+        + `-v` argument will make the program output messages in the console
         + "-p" argument will force the pickling of pre-processed data
         + "-pp" argument will run the pre-processing script